johnrfleck/water-tools/README.md

 flow_threshold.r

 For a specified gauge, downloads USGS data and calculates and displays the number of days in each year when flow dropped below a specified threshold.

+annual_gauge.r

+For a specified gauge, downloads USGS data and calculates and displays annual flow, in acre feet, along with mean and median.